The Best 3 Days in Paris Itinerary & Tips for First-Timers

 If it’s your first time in Paris, here are the top 10 attractions I recommend not missing:

-On the way to these attractions, you’ll see some others as well.
+On the way to these attractions, you’ll see other popular places as well.
 Everything else is optional and you can leave it for your next time in the City of Light.

 The Perfect 3 Days in Paris Itinerary – Day by Day